tmtsoftware/csw/docs/src/main/technical/aas/csw-aas-http.md

 When request comes to secure akka http server, it performs following steps.

-1. Authentication -
+- Authentication

-Authentication involves verifying and decoding token.
+Authentication involves token verification and decoding.
 Secure http endpoints expect access token to be provided in request header.
 For verification it uses api provided by keycloak-adapter-core.
-For decoding we are using third party library.
+For decoding csw-aas-http uses third party library - [jwt-play-json](https://github.com/pauldijou/jwt-scala).
 If "enable-permissions" flag is enabled, it involves additional call to keycloak server for fetching RPT using access token provided in request header.
-RPT is then decoded using third party library.
-This completes authentication process.
+RPT is then decoded using jwt-play-json.
+Authentication process verifies access token string and decode it into `AccessToken` domain model.

-2. Authorization -
+- Authorization

-Role based authorization involves checking access to secure api against roles information present in access token.
+Authorization involves applying specified `AuthorizationPolicy` against `AccessToken`.
+Foe example, role based authorization involves checking access to secure api against roles information present in access token.
 Permission based authorization involves checking access to secure api against permissions present in RPT.

 Following diagrams shows request flow for secure akka http server.

 ![aas-http-flow.png](akka-http-workflow.png)

+## Asynchronous nature of Akka-HTTP Routing layer

+csw-aas-http uses `authenticateOAuth2Async` and `authorizeAsync` which are async variants of akka-http security directives.
+This allows it to run without blocking routing layer of Akka HTTP, freeing it for other requests.
+Similarly to maintain asynchronous nature csw-aas-http also wraps blocking calls for keycloak adapter token verifier and call for fetching RPT from keycloak inside `Future`.